openlawlibrary/taf/specification/taf-spec.md

 All types of target files will be described in more detail in the next section.

 Note: We are considering removal of some of these files and moving this information to metadata files, but in order to that, we need update TAF so that it's compatible with the newest version of TUF and metadata API.
 We are currently relying on some code that was removed from TUF and that's why we can't smoothly update our fork.

 ### 3.2 Target files

-The TUF specification does not mandate a specific structure or name for the directory that stores the target files.
-Nevertheless, TAF adopts the naming convention from TUF's reference implementation, which means it expects target files to reside in a directory named `targets`.
-Furthermore, TAF requires certain types of target files in order to perform validation of repositories.
-Modification of target files requires update and signing  Modifying these target files involves updating and signing TUF metadata files.
-This process ensures a high level of security, as only individuals possessing the necessary signing keys are authorized to make changes.
+TAF requires certain types of target files in order to perform validation of repositories.
+Modifying these target files involves updating and signing TUF metadata files.
+This process ensures a high level of security, as only individuals possessing the signing keys are authorized to make changes.
+It is worth noting that TAF allows existence of additional target files, not included in this overview, if a specific use-case requires them.

-If information from this section is moved to metadata files, the section will be updated.
+Note: if information from this section is moved to metadata files, the section will be updated.
 However, maintaining backward compatibility will always be necessary.

-It is also worth noting that TAF allows existence of additional target files, not included in this overview, if a specific use-case requires them.

 #### 3.2.1 repositories.json

 In TAF, an authentication repository is configured to reference one or more Git repositories, which can contain various types of content.
 These are known as target repositories.
-Additionally, an authentication repository has the capability to reference other authentication repositories, though this information is stored separately.
-It's expected that all target repositories are listed in a specific target file named `repositories.json``.
+All target repositories MUST be listed in a specific target file named `repositories.json`.
 As previously mentioned, TAF identifies repositories using a naming convention that combines a namespace with the names of individual repositories within that namespace.

 An example of this file is as follows: